rob-blackbourn/JetBlack.Network/README.md

 This follows on from RxSocketStream by using asynchronous patterns for the sending and receiving.
 I have added a parameter for `SocketFlags`.
-We should be able to send and receive out of band data with this, but I have not tried this.
+We should be able to send and receive out of band, but I have not tried this.

 ### RxSocketSelect